DelSkayn/Retris/README.md

 # Retris
-Tetris made in rust to learn the language
+Tetris made in rust to learn the language.
 Using rustc 1.0.0-beta, glfw, opengl